panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 ```

 `drink` string contains 5 code units (thus `drink.length` is `5`), even if rendered it displays 4 symbols.

 When normalizing `drink`, luckily the combining character sequence `'e\u0301'` has a canonical form `'é'`.
 So `drink.normalize().length` contains the expected `4` symbols.

-Unfortunately normalization is not an universal solution.
+Unfortunately, normalization is not an universal solution.
 Long combining character sequences not always have canonical equivalents in one symbol.
 Let's see such case:

 ```javascript
 const drink = 'cafe\u0327\u0301';